osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Get Hybrid Client Secret Header"></a>

-Validate that a Secret with given Id exists in the Client.
+Validates that a secret unique identifier exists in the client.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text